-There is always a lot of fun when you catch up with your friends over a lunch or a dinner.
+There is always a lot of fun when you catch up with your friends over lunch or dinner.
 The choice of restaurants in Warsaw is truly impressive.
 Students usually live on small budgets, but it doesn’t mean you should not enjoy eating out.
 There are plenty of inexpensive places, where you can order a good meal.

 Whether it is your weekly Friday night out or you feel the Saturday night fever, going out in the evening is one of the most important habits of your student life routine.
 Enjoy this wild time while it lasts.
 Warsaw night clubs will always make you feel good.